awsdocs/amazon-sns-developer-guide/doc_source/sns-key-management.md

 HTTP Status Code: 400

 **KMSDisabledException**
-The request was rejected because the specified CMK isn't enabled\.
+The request was rejected because the specified KMS isn't enabled\.
 HTTP Status Code: 400

 **KMSInvalidStateException**
 The request was rejected because the state of the specified resource isn't valid for this request\.
-For more information, see [How Key State Affects Use of a Customer Master Key](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [How Key State Affects Use of a AWS KMS Key](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
 HTTP Status Code: 400

 **KMSNotFoundException**